erhurunp/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task Fifteen - Script to move files starting with capital letters.
-Task Sixteen - Script to delete some files that end with ~ Task Seventen - Script to create nested directories
+Task Sixteen - Script to delete some files that end with ~ Task Seventen - Script to create nested directories Task Eighteen - Script to sort and have comma separated list